 Carolina Wrens are some of our favorite birds here at Birds of West Cobb!
-They have so much energy, a fun cheery song in the mornings, and their pose with their little tail pointing nearly straight up in the air.
-We’ve heard their different calls so often that we can tell their “Alarm” sound from their standard “Good morning world!” song.
-This could be because a hawk is near, or some other predator like a cat or snake.
-I like to think of it as Nature’s “backyard warning alarm system”.
-Additionally, wrens are extremely beneficial and eat a TON of small garden-variety insects, spiders, caterpillars, and butterflies/moths, even ants on occasion.
+The tiny and entertaining Carolina Wren has so much energy, sings a fun, cheery song in the mornings and we LOVE their stance where their little tail points nearly straight up in the air.
+We’ve heard their different calls so often that we can tell their shrill “Alarm” sound from their standard “Good morning world!” song (It sounds like Wren E. Wren is shouting "cheerio cheerio cheerio cheerio" again and again!).
+The shrill alarm call could be because a hawk or other predator is near, or potentially just a human is too close to their nest space or food source.
+I like to think of it as Nature’s “backyard warning system”.
+Additionally, wrens are extremely beneficial and eat a TON of small garden-variety insects, spiders, caterpillars, and butterflies & moths, and we've even seen them perch in a location which allowed them to eat ant after ant, on certain occasions.

 When we first started feeding the local wildlife at our home, we had a small table on our front porch.
 On the top of the table, we had a small glass vase with some fake flowers in it.
 This vase and fake flowers had been here for several years and had never moved, aside from us washing the pollen off each spring.
 This porch is also a covered porch that we wouldn’t even use for a week or two at a time because we often exited through the garage instead.
 So it was likely being ‘updated’ by our new tenant for a couple of days, maybe even a week before we noticed.